eonist/eonist.github.io/_posts/_temp/_2017-03-04-AppCode-first-impressions.md

 - Building an app works, .frameworks seems to work.
 - MY entire complicated "Ultimate SPM workflow" worked out of the box just adding the project folder to AppCode
 - It's fast.
 Unlike xcode
 - Appcode asks permission to share app metrics anonymously.
-It's good that they ask and that its not hidden in some obscure setting.
+It's good that they ask and that it's not hidden in some obscure setting.
 Happened on the 8th run or so.
 - You can paint the selection like TextMate 🎨
 - jetbrains CLion has support for swift now.
 Meaning in theory you can code swift on a linux machine.
 If only there was a cross platform UI library 🤔 We could start coding apps on Linux machines, that worked for mac and linux.
 Which means we could buy really fast computers on the cheap for desktop development: 8-core CPU 64GB ram, 1GB SSD for less than 2k$.
 Add a 5K LG screen to that rig please.
 The future is bright.